MKosh/PHYS510/README.md

 # PHYS510
-Homework and Projects for Computational Physics
+###Code for homework and projects from a Computational Physics course, generally written in Julia